animatedcreativity/node-repository-require/README.md

 # node-repository-require
-Install a Node.js module from any public/private repository easily.
+Install any public/private repository (even a node module) easily in node_modules folder, on the go.

 ---------------------------------------------------

-**NOTE:** If you include public/private git links in package.json dependencies, they will also work by default without this module, and will be installed by `npm update`.
+**NOTE:** If you include public/private git links in package.json dependencies, they will also work by default without this module, and will be installed by `npm update`. _But, its better to use this module if the repository is not a npm module._

 ---------------------------------------------------